dhoppe/puppet-postfix/README.md

 Determines which host should be used as relayhost for outgoing emails.
 Defaults to "smtp.${::domain}".

+#### `relayport`

+Determines which port should be used as relayhost for outgoing emails.
+Defaults to '25'.

+#### `sasl_user`

+Determines which user should be used for authentication with the relayhost.
+Defaults to 'undef'.

+#### `sasl_pass`

+Determines which password should be used for authentication with the relayhost.
+Defaults to 'undef'.

 ## Limitations

 This module has been tested on: